Performance

 Executive Summary

-We benchmarked MetaFFI against gRPC and dedicated native packages (JNI, CPython, JPype, Jep, ctypes) across all 6 language pairs, with 11 scenarios each — 198 benchmarks total, all passed.
+We benchmarked MetaFFI against dedicated native packages (JNI, CPython, JPype, Jep, ctypes) and gRPC across all 6 language pairs, with 11 scenarios each — 198 benchmarks total, all passed.

 Code Complexity Comparison